mstksg/inCode/copy/entries/huffman-3.md

 #### view

-Now, the next step could have been to pipe in the stream of `Word8` into `PP.map pack`, which takes each incoming `Word8` and "packs" them into a singleton `ByteString`.
+Now, the next step could have been to pipe in the stream of `Word8` into `PP.map B.pack`, which takes each incoming `Word8` and "packs" them into a singleton `ByteString`.

 However, this is a bad idea, as you are basically creating a full `ByteString`